 Divorce after the age of 50, also known as a “gray divorce,” has doubled since the 1990s.
 For those 65 and older, the divorce rate has tripled.
 So, if you’re taking action to leave an unhappy union, you’re not alone.

-Divorcing later in life comes with its graces and its challenges.
-While child custody disagreements are rarely an issue, the separation of finances can be particularly formidable after a long marriage.
+Late life divorce, or gray divorce, comes with its graces and its challenges.
+While child custody and child support disagreements are rarely an issue since most would already have adult children by then, the separation of finances can be particularly formidable after a long marriage.

 Of all the marital assets (assets owned by both parties), your home is usually the largest.
 Not only does it hold a significant portion of shared wealth, it’s often filled with memories and familiar comforts.
 With so much financial and sentimental value at stake, how do you divide a home?